Ibrahim-saliu/aws-bootcamp-cruddur-2023/journal/week0.md

         "CreateDate": "2023-02-15T15:49:12+00:00"
     }
 }
-gitpod /workspace $
+ `

-- I can now see my newly create user
+- I could see my newly create user

 - I added the user to the admin group using

-> aws iam add-user-to-group --group-name admin_Group --user-name Ibratest
+> `aws iam add-user-to-group --group-name admin_Group --user-name Ibratest`

 - Verified the user group using the following command

-gitpod /workspace $ aws iam
-> aws iam list-groups-for-user --user-name Ibratest
+> `aws iam list-groups-for-user --user-name Ibratest
 {
     "Groups": [
         {